coleslaw-org/coleslaw/README.md

      REPL whenever you're ready to regenerate your blog:
      ```
      (ql:quickload :coleslaw)
-     ;; Note that the incremental plugin currently requires a "last git revision" argument.
      (coleslaw:main "/path/to/my/blog/")
      ```
 4. Optionally, point the web server of your liking at your config-specified